pbkhrv/jason-tree/README.md

 # What is JasonTree?

 It is a JSON document store that makes it easy to rapidly prototype a web app without having to create a backend.
-It allows you store and retrieve data as JSON via a REST-like HTTP interface.
+It allows you to store and retrieve data as JSON via a REST-like HTTP interface.

 It is an experiment. **Do not use this in production**.